 What should I include in a personalized retention plan for high-risk leaders?

-How do I monitor the effectiveness of my C-Level retention strategies?
+How do I monitor the effectiveness of C-level retention strategies?

-How can I engage high-risk executives to ensure they stay?
+How can I engage high-risk executives before they leave?

 What data should I collect to identify key retention drivers?